vacp2p/vac.dev/_posts/2022-04-21-ambient-peer-discovery.md

 Compared to static node lists,
 [DNS-based discovery](https://vac.dev/dns-based-discovery) (specified in [EIP-1459](https://eips.ethereum.org/EIPS/eip-1459))
 provides a more dynamic way of discovering bootstrap nodes.
-It is very efficient, can easily be handled by resource restricted devices, and provides very good availability.
+It is very efficient, can easily be handled by resource restricted devices and provides very good availability.
 In addition to a naive DNS approach, Ethereum's DNS-based discovery introduces efficient authentication leveraging [Merkle trees](https://en.wikipedia.org/wiki/Merkle_tree).

-However, adding nodes to the bootstrap nodes still requires administrative privileges because DNS records have to be added or updated.
+However, changing and updating the list of bootstrap nodes still requires administrative privileges because DNS records have to be added or updated.
 Also, this method of discovery still requires centralized elements.